Dev GuideAPI Reference

 ShippingshippingNumber

 SubtotalsubtotalNumberSubtotal may be taken either before or after discounting, but generally should be before shipping or tax.
-See below for more information.
+See the callout below for more information.

 TotaltotalNumberTotal should include the final amount charged to the customer after all goods, discounts, tax, and shipping are calculated.
 See below for more information.

 Billing Address*bill_addressTextThe billing address for the order, lines delimited by commas.
 Lines should include: Street 1, Street 2, City, State/Region/Province, ZIP/Postal Code, Country.
-To leave a field blank, be sure to include the comma delimiter (for example, Street 1,,City)
+To leave a field blank, include the comma delimiter (for example, Street 1,,City)

 Shipping Addressship_addressTextThe shipping address for the order, lines delimited by commas.
 Lines should include: Street 1, Street 2, City, State/Region/Province, ZIP/Postal Code, Country.
-To leave a field blank, be sure to include the comma delimiter (for example, Street 1,,City)
+To leave a field blank, include the comma delimiter (for example, Street 1,,City)

 Phone*phoneTextThe phone number for the order in E.164 format